Abbreviations : Report Help

 Antigenic cross-reactivity correlates with the relatively short genetic distances between lyssaviruses.
 Antigens of the RNP, which are most abundant in infected cells, cross-react between all members of the genus described to date (Rupprecht et al., 1991).
 This feature facilitates the use of standardised diagnostic reagents for detection of all lyssaviruses (e.g., by direct fluorescent antibody or immunohistochemical assays).
 In contrast, glycoprotein antigens are relatively conserved within phylogroups (ectodomain conservation >75%) but not between phylogroups (ectodomain conservation <65%).
 As a result, commercially available rabies vaccines and anti-rabies immunoglobulins, that mainly induce or provide neutralising antibodies targeting the glycoprotein, protect against phylogroup I lyssaviruses but not against other lyssaviruses (Badrane et al., 2001, Fooks 2004, Fekadu et al., 1988, Bahloul et al., 1998, Hanlon et al., 2005).

 Lyssaviruses are essential neurotropic pathogens.
 Delivered into a wound via a bite or wound contamination, the virus can replicate at the inoculation site, as was shown for skeletal muscle cells (Murphy and Bauer 1974).
 The virus then reaches the motor or sensory neurons and propagates up to the central nervous system (CNS) by following neuronal connections and using retrograde axonal transport (Jackson 2013).
 Neuronal pathways shield the virus from host immune surveillance, resulting in absence of early antibody response (Johnson et al., 2010).
 Being delivered to the CNS, the virus disseminates rapidly.
 Nearly all regions of the CNS may be affected and RABV has been used to map neuronal connections (Ugolini 2011).
-The duration of the asymptomatic incubation period might be variable (two months on average), while the symptomatic clinical period is rapid and severe (about one week) (Udow et al., 2013).
+The duration of the asymptomatic incubation period can be variable (two months on average), while the symptomatic clinical period is rapid and severe (about one week) (Udow et al., 2013).
 Neuropathological changes observed in the infected brain are relatively mild histologically and include gliosis, slight neuronophagia, perivascular infiltration with inflammatory cells, with rare involvement of meninges (Jackson 2013).
 Occasionally, more severe brain damage occurs, such as spongiform lesions, extensive neuronal degeneration and widespread inflammation (Jackson 2013).
 Functional alteration of the CNS is much more significant than is morphological representation.
 Reverse dissemination of virus from the CNS during the clinical period of rabies occurs along peripheral nerves.
 Viral RNA may be detected in a variety of organs and tissues at the end of the clinical period.
 However, only low titres of infectious virus occasionally can be isolated from extraneural tissues (Jackson et al., 1999).
 The exception is the salivary glands, in which virus undergoes additional replication cycles and is released into the saliva to complete the transmission (Jackson 2013).
 Acute generalised CNS dysfunction leads to a lethal outcome of the disease.
 Very rare cases of survival after manifestation of clinical signs of rabies have been observed in humans and some animals (Jackson et al., 2003).
 However, these sporadic events cannot be taken as support for a theory of lyssavirus persistence.

 In nature, lyssaviruses are associated with specific mammalian reservoir hosts.
 Spill-over infections into vertebrates of other species lead to a dead end of the transmission chain in the vast majority of cases.
 The exception is RABV, which is distributed most broadly, and host shifts of certain variants, with the establishment of sustained circulation in a new host of a different species, have been well documented (Rupprecht et al., 2011, Badrane and Tordo 2001, Kuzmin et al., 2012, Troupin et al., 2016).
 Laboratory rodents (mice, hamsters), foxes and bats are highly susceptible to intra-cranial inoculation with lyssaviruses, whereas their susceptibility to peripheral inoculation varies, depending on viral species and lineage, inoculation dose and route (Fekadu et al., 1988, Vos et al., 2004, Eggerbauer et al., 2017).
 Cell cultures derived from the mammalian nervous tissue (such as mouse neuroblastoma, MNA cells) are more susceptible to lyssaviruses than are other mammalian cell cultures (BHK, Vero, etc.).
 Successful propagation in insect cell lines has been described only for MOKV (Buckley 1975).